cloudmesh-community/sp20-516-232/chapter/k8-advanced-scheduling.md

 deployment.apps/test-taint created
 ```

-We can observe that microk8s-vm-w1 is not assigned with new Pods:
+We can observe that microk8s-vm-w1 is not assigned with any Pods:

 ```
 $ kubectl get po -o wide